ha36ad/Keylogger_Python/README.md

 # Keylogger_Python
 A simple keylogger for personal use.
 I am not responsible for anything you do.
+Use at your own risk.